 - Stock up on pumpkins and squash at Country Bumpkin Farm Market (after you tackle the corn maze).
 The little ones in the family will love the play village and petting farm.
 Speaking of animals, add Wisconsin Deer Park and Timbavati Wildlife Park to your fall vacation list.

 - No need to miss your favorite fall sports event when you can watch the big game at Monk’s Bar & Grill.
 The downtown location opened in 1947 and is loaded with sports memorabilia.
 The second location in Lake Delton has 30 flatscreen TVs.
 The famous and extremely mouthwatering Monkburger headlines the menu at both and makes for great munching at halftime.

-- Dine at Ishnala Supper Club on Mirror Lake before it tucks in for the season on October 24th.
+- Dine at Ishnala Supper Club on Mirror Lake before it tucks in for the season.
 And take advantage of al fresco seating at Field’s at the Wilderness and House of Embers.